-The titles are An American Dream, Still Life, Closed Circuit, The Shapes of Things, Summer Storm, City, Lago di Garda and Acceleration.
-You can check them out by clicking on the image above, or the individual links for each title.
-They range in length from a half an hour to three minutes – and they cover a number of different topics and approaches – the total viewing time is about 2 hours.
-They’re ”cinepoems” in the tradition of Man Ray, gathering widely disparate found footage images together into an often conflicting, sometimes coherent whole.
+The titles include An American Dream, Real and Unreal, Still Life, Light and Shadow, Captive Audience, Closed Circuit, The Shapes of Things, Summer Storm, City, Lago di Garda and Acceleration and many more.
+You can check them all out by clicking on the image above, or the individual links for each title.
+I’ve been working on these films for the past couple of years, but all were released in 2016.
+They range in length from a half an hour to two minutes, and cover a number of different topics and approaches.
+They’re ”cinepoems” in the tradition of Man Ray, gathering widely disparate images together into an often conflicting, sometimes coherent whole.

 Of the much more optimistic Still Life, critic Jorge Orduna wrote that “the world turns.
 The oceans give and take their power.
 The trees grow, the sun rises and sets, and we all go through it daily, and yet we don’t think about it.
 In this collection of images, you’re forced to think about it, even if it’s only for a brief time.
 For 30 minutes, you see both the stillness and motion of life.
 Watching the film without interruption, with headphones on, you feel as though you’re in your own cocoon, and by the end, you’ll have a new appreciation for the world around you.”